 Figuring out how to create a cycling adventure gave me purpose and structure for my riding.

-Laurens Ten Dam, a Dutch former professional cyclist, had planned to come to the States to do several gravel races this year, including the famous Dirty Kanza in Kansas.
+In aspects of “How to create a cycling adventure in pandemic times”, Laurens Ten Dam, a Dutch former professional cyclist, had planned to come to the States to do several gravel races this year, including the famous Dirty Kanza in Kansas.

 Since all the gravel events were cancelled, Ten Dam created his own adventure called #DirtyKanzelled and put it out on the social medias to get other cyclists to do their own adventure.

 So I figured out how to create a cycling adventure: 100-mile loop that utilized the limestone bike trails in southeastern Wisconsin.

 I went on Strava, Map My Ride, and Google Maps to look for gravel roads.
 Finding none, I looked for the bike trails.
 I had ridden everything except the White River Trail from Burlington to Elkhorn.

 Ten Dam’s guidelines were 100 or 200 miles, with as much gravel as possible, and with just two rest stops for 100 and three for 200.